haiwera-silk-cd/magento-devdocs/guides/v2.2/howdoi/php/php_clear-dirs.md

 *	<a href="#howdoi-clear-how">How to clear the directories</a>

 <h2 id="howdoi-clear-over">Overview of directory clearing</h2>
-While you're developing Magento components (modules, themes, and language packages), your rapidly changing environment requires you to periodically clear certain directories and caches.
+While you're developing Magento组件 (modules, themes, and language packages), your rapidly changing environment requires you to periodically clear certain directories and caches.
 Otherwise, your code runs with exceptions and won't function properly.

 This topic provides guidelines on what directories to clear and when to clear them.